werkbot/framewerk/docs/en/layout.md

 `.fw-space`<br />
 The space class is an attempt to have a uniform base padding option.
 It has several variant classes which can adjust the spacing amount per element.

+`.fw-typography-spacing`<br />
+This class is used to apply default spacing to typography elements, intended to be applied to a container class.

 ## Device Breakpoints
 A device breakpoint is the width at which we need to adjust the css for that width.